VW Arteon R And Wagon Not Coming To The U.S.: Report

 Gallery: Volkswagen Arteon Shooting Brake Spy Shots

 A high-powered Arteon R is also underway, which was allegedly reported to be powered by a turbocharged 3.0-liter Volkswagen VR6 engine that produces 404 horsepower (301 kilowatts).
-For car enthusiasts like us, that's a lovely combo, but apparently, American wagon-lovers and high-powered Arteon hopefuls would be disappointed.
+For car enthusiasts like us, that's a lovely combo, but apparently, wagon-lovers in the States and high-powered Arteon hopefuls would be disappointed.

 Car and Driver reports that the VW Arteon wagon and Arteon R aren't coming to the U.S. Europe and China will get the coveted wagon or four-door shooting brake but it won't reach U.S. showrooms.
 Yes, we know that's a bummer.